paulbradshaw/using-spark/README.md

 `<span class="barchart">4 {4,0,0,0,6,29,70} 7</span>`

 Note that there should be **no spaces** after the commas, and all numbers must be between 0 and 100, otherwise it won't work.
+Any numbers outside the brackets will be styled as normal nummbers, so those can be used as a sort of legend, to describe the start and end points of the chart.

 The example above also has a `<span>` tag with a `class` attribute.
 This means we can *target*, or rather *select*, the text inside with a style sheet, in the second step.